Logical and Critical Thinking

-We are constantly being given reasons to do and believe things: to believe that we should buy a product, support a cause, accept a job, judge someone innocent or guilty, that fairness requires us to do some household chore, and so on.
-Assessing the reasons we are given to do or believe these things calls upon us to think critically and logically.
+We are constantly being given reasons to do as well as believe things: to believe that we should buy a product, support a cause, accept a job, judge someone innocent or guilty, that fairness requires us to do some household chore, and so on.
+Assessing the reasons we are given to do or believe these things calls upon us to think critically as well as logically.

 Even though we’re called upon to use our critical and logical thinking skills all the time, most of us are not that good at it.
-This online course aims to help you develop and improve these skills.
+This online course aims to help you develop as well as improve these skills.

 You will learn how to:

-- identify and avoid common thinking mistakes that lead to the formation of bad beliefs;
+- identify as well as avoid common thinking mistakes that lead to the formation of bad beliefs;

 - use basic logical tools to analyse arguments;

-- and apply those tools in areas including science, moral theories and law.
+- as well as apply those tools in areas including science, moral theories and law.

-Associate Professor Tim Dare and Dr Patrick Girard from the University of Auckland takes us on an informative and engaging eight-week journey through the worlds of logical and critical thinking helping us to avoid these common obstacles and fallacies and improve our logical and critical thinking skills.
+Associate Professor Tim Dare and Dr Patrick Girard from the University of Auckland takes us on an informative as well as engaging eight-week journey through the worlds of logical and critical thinking helping us to avoid these common obstacles and fallacies as well as improve our logical and critical thinking skills.

-Throughout the course, Tim and Patrick provide videos, articles, and assignments to lead us through the thickets of logical and critical thinking.
+Tim and Patrick provide videos, articles, as well as assignments to lead us through the thickets of logical and critical thinking.

 We will spend the first half of the course exploring key concepts in logical and critical thinking.
-In the second half of the course, we will apply those concepts in familiar areas, to help you develop practical and useful logical and critical thinking skills.
+In the second half of the course, we will apply those concepts in familiar areas, to help you develop practical as well as useful logical and critical thinking skills.